o3de/o3de.org/content/docs/welcome-guide/key-concepts.md

 * Perform either imperative or queued delivery.
 * Automatically marshal results of a function call into a buffer.

 Interfaces are provided for the Gems and systems DLLs included with O3DE.
-To use the functionality in these DLLs, you use the interfaces in the headers to register for a single cast (Event) or broadcast (Broadcast) event, or through supplying a data request functor to a Request Bus handler.
+To use the functionality in these DLLs, you use the interfaces in the headers to register for a single cast (Event) or broadcast (Broadcast) event, or through supplying a data request functor to a request bus handler.

 Likewise, to expose functionality from your own gems and provide data to another system, you must inherit the virtual interface that's declared in the corresponding header file and implement the handlers on that interface in your Gem's classes.
 You then register the handlers with the EBus system.
 Specifically, you'll register a handler that you create with EBus, which will pass a pointer to your class method to the targeted system or post a notification to the systems that are subscribed to it.